 Mount Vinson requires a solid mountaineering background and a true spirit of adventure.
-Technical difficulties are not great, but the extremes of the Antarctic environment require team members to have reasonable crampon, rope travel and ice ax experience.
-Prior time spent cold weather camping and carrying loads is also required to join our Vinson Massif expedition.
+While not technically difficult, the extremes of this environment require team members to have reasonable crampon, rope travel and ice axe experience.
+Prior time spent in cold weather camping and carrying loads is also required.

 Antarctica is an amazing place.
 It's as close as you will ever get to another planet without leaving this one.
 We hope you will seriously consider joining us on a trip to The Ice.